itsrubenclarke/azure-vm-setup/README.md

 - Name it "linux-vm" & Set the region to (Europe) UK South
 - Select a vm size with at least 2 vcpus
 - Set a username and password
-- Be sure to memorise your credentials or store in a secure place
+- Be sure to memorise your credentials or store them in a secure place
 - Deploy the Linux vm to the same Virtual Network as the Windows vm

 ![Linux VM Create 001](https://github.com/user-attachments/assets/2ccd052e-fcbc-409e-abaf-af0869ee72c4)